Sandypaluk/Sandypaluk/README.md

 # Hi, I'm Sandra 👋

-I'm a Data Scientist transitioning into AI & Automation — I build smart tools that turn AI into real operational impact, not just buzzwords.
+I'm a Data Scientist, and AI & Automation — I build smart tools that turn AI into real operational impact, not just buzzwords.

 ## 🤖 What I'm Building